lingz/meteor-reactive-class/README.md

 ## Reactivity

 #### Reactive Queries
-As Reactive Classes automatically update their fields, sometimes you don't want the Collection query itself to be reactive also, as this just causes a double invalidation and destroys the old object.
-You may not want reactive queries for example if you want to maintain state on the object itself, and you don't want your reference to the object to be destroyed when the query invalidates.
-For example:
+You may want to use reactive or non-reactive queries depending on whether you want to maintain state on the object itself.
+Reactive queries have the advantage that your object data is always on the live-data.
+However, they have the disadvantage of destroying the reference to the old object, so it cannot maintain any sort of state.

 Reactive Query
 ```